PeterNaydenov/literal-toolbox/README.md

                             })
 ```

 Use function `arr` when you will number your placeholders and will provide data as an array.
 Example:
 ```js
 const templateFn = literal.arr`${0} darling ${1}, my age is ${2}.
 Great!`
 const htmlSnippet = templateFn(['Hello', 'John', 42])
 ```

-Use function 'arg' when you will number your placeholders and will provide data as separate arguments.
+Use function `arg` when you will number your placeholders and will provide data as separate arguments.
 Example:
 ```js
 const templateFn = literal.arg`${0} darling ${1}, my age is ${2}.
 Great!`
 const htmlSnippet = templateFn ( 'Hello', 'John', 42 )